iBPMS vs. Low-Code Automation:

-What’s the best bet for the enterprise? by Taylor Bornstein
+What’s Better for the Enterprise? by Taylor Bornstein

 Keeping attuned to business process management (BPM) is a central strategy to a successful 21st-century enterprise.
 Technology leaders have to stay vigilant.
 There’s a constant flow of rapid advancements, creating new ways to discover, measure, and optimize workflows and further intelligent automation initiatives.